 The Consolidated Appropriations Act, (Pub.
 L. No. 111-117), Section 743 of Division C, Fiscal Year (FY) 2010 and the Federal Activities Inventory Reform Act (FAIR), (Pub.
-L. 105-270) of 1998 require executive agencies covered by the FAIR Act, except for the Department of Defense, to prepare an annual inventory of their service contracts and to analyze that inventory to determine if the mix of Federal employees and contractors is effective, or if rebalancing may be required.
+L. 105-270) of 1998 require executive agencies covered by the FAIR Act, except for the Department of Defense, to prepare an annual inventory of their service contracts and analyze that inventory to determine if the mix of Federal employees and contractors is effective, or if rebalancing mission responsibilities are required.

 Service contract inventories can assist agencies in better understanding how contractors are used to support their mission and operations and whether contractors' skills are used in an appropriate manner.
-This insight is especially important for contracts whose performance may involve critical functions, or functions closely associated with inherently governmental functions.
-For example; contracts for various professional, administrative and management services falling within "Code R" of the Product and Services Code (PSC) Manual and how contract resources are distributed when taken into consideration as part of a balanced workforce analysis.
+This insight is especially important for contracts with performance elements that may involve critical functions, or functions closely associated with inherently governmental functions.